Skip to main content

 1. At the time of application, acceptance and for the duration of the grant, the applicant (Chief Investigator (CIA) must be an Australian citizen, a New Zealand citizen living in Australia, a permanent resident of Australia, or have an appropriate work visa in place.
 The CIA must also be based in Australia for at least 80% of the project.
 All applicants must provide evidence to their host institution to support this criterion.
 Host institutions are responsible for certifying and ensuring that these requirements are met.
 The Dementia Australia Research Foundation may request further information in relation to these requirements, including evidence of residency and/or citizenship.

-2. The CIA must not have more than 10 years post-PhD experience at the time of applying, adjusted for career interruptions / relative to opportunity i.e. the CIA was awarded a PhD or equivalent (DPhil or M.D. by research) on or after 14 August 2013 or has submitted a PhD thesis for examination (the thesis must be passed prior to the proposed commencement date of the project i.e. before March 2024).
+2. The research team must include at least one early-career researcher with not more than 10 years post-PhD experience at the time of applying, adjusted for career interruptions / relative to opportunity i.e. PhD or equivalent (DPhil or M.D. by research) on or after 29 July 2014 or has submitted a PhD thesis for examination.
+Please make a note of the investigator(s) in the application (evidence to support this requirement may be requested).

 Share or print